-C. Important Dates and Timelines
+B. Important Dates and Timelines

-Below are the important dates and timelines for the June 7, 2022 Statewide Direct Primary Election.
+Below are the important dates and timelines for the August 29, 2023 Consolidated Mail Ballot Election.

-Important Dates and Timelines Important information January 3 - February 9, 2022 Signature In Lieu of Filing Fee Petition Period (all offices except the Board of Supervisors) - Candidates may circulate Signature In Lieu of Filing Fee Petition to obtain signatures that may lower the cost of the non-refundable filing fee.
-January 11 - February 9, 2022 Board of Supervisors Signature In Lieu of Filing Fee Petition Period - Candidates may circulate Signature In Lieu of Filing Fee Petition to obtain signatures that may lower the cost of the non- refundable filing fee.
-January 31 - February 9, 2022 Declaration of Intention - Candidates intending to run for judicial offices must file a Declaration of Intent .
-January 31, 2022 FPPC Semi-annual Due - Deadline to submit semi-annual campaign disclosure statement.
-The period covered begins on the day after the closing date of the last statement filed, through December 31, 2021.
-February 10 - February 14, 2022 Declaration of Intent Extension Period - If an eligible incumbent for a judicial office fails to file a Declaration of Intention by February 9, 2022, there will be a five-calendar-day extension during which any candidate, other than the incumbent, may file.
-February 14 - March 11, 2022 Candidate Filing Period - Candidates may request and file candidate filing documents in order to run for various offices.
-March 11, 2022 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices that do not have an extension period.
-March 12 - March 16, 2022 Candidate Filing Extension Period - If an office holder for United States Representative, Member of the State Board of Equalization, State Senator or Member of the State Assembly or an eligible incumbent for another office does not file candidate filing documents by 5 p.m. on March 11, 2022, there will be a five-calendar-day extension during which any candidate, other than the incumbent, may file.
-March 12 - March 21, 2022 Public Examination Period - Candidate statements are available for public examination.
+Important Dates and Timelines Important information May 8 - Candidate Filing Period - Candidates may request and file candidate June 2, 2023 filing documents in order to run for various offices.
+June 2, 2023 Deadline for Candidates to Withdraw - No candidate shall withdraw after this date for offices that do not have an extension period.
+June 3 - June 7, 2023 Candidate Filing Extension Period - If an eligible incumbent does not file candidate filing documents by 5 p.m. on June 2, 2023, there will be a five-calendar-day extension during which any candidate, other than the incumbent, may file.
+June 3 - June 12, 2023 Public Examination Period - Candidate statements are available for public examination.
 During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-March 17, 2022 Random Alphabet Drawing - The Secretary of State conducts a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+June 8, 2023 Random Alphabet Drawing - The Secretary of State conducts a drawing of letters of the alphabet to determine the order in which candidates will appear on the ballot.
+June 8 - June 17, 2023 Public Examination Period for Offices with Candidate FilingExtension- Candidate statements are available for public examinationat the Registrar of Voters.
+During this period, any citizen may seek awrit of mandate or an injunction requiring the material in thestatements to be amended or deleted.
+July 3 - August 15, 2023 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.
+July 20, 2023 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
+July 31, 2023 FPPC Semi-annual Due- Deadline to submit semi-annual campaign disclosure statement.
+The period covered begins on the day after the closing date of the last statement filed, through June 30.

-Important Dates and Timelines Important information March 17 - March 26, 2022 Public Examination Period for Offices with Candidate Filing Extension - Candidate statements are available for public examination at the Registrar of Voters.
-During this period, any citizen may seek a writ of mandate or an injunction requiring the material in the statements to be amended or deleted.
-April 11 - May 24, 2022 Write-in Candidate Filing Period - Write-in candidates may request and file candidate filing to become a qualified write-in candidate on the ballot.
-April 28, 2022 1st Pre-election Statement Due - Candidates must file the first pre- election campaign disclosure statement.
-May 3, 2022 Voter Information Guides - The delivery of County Voter Information Guides to U.S. Postal Service has begun and will continue until one is delivered for all active registered voters.
-May 9 - June 6, 2022 Early Voting Period - Early votes on mail ballots may be cast for this election.
-Voters may also request a replacement mail ballot at the Registrar of Voters office during the entire period and additional Early Vote Sites during the week prior to Election Day.
-For a list of early voting locations and hours of operation, visit the Registrar of Voters website.
-May 9, 2022 Mail Ballots - Mail Ballots are delivered to the U.S. Postal Service.
-May 10 - June 7, 2022 Mail Ballot Drop Off Locations - Mail ballots may be cast at secure drop boxes and select city clerk offices throughout the county.
-For a list of mail ballot drop off locations and hours of operation, visit the Registrar of Voters website.
-May 23, 2022 Voter Registration Deadline - Deadline for your voter registration to be postmarked or submitted electronically to be eligible to vote in this election.
+Important Dates and Timelines Important information July 31 - August 29, 2023 Early Voting Period - Early votes on mail ballots may be cast for this election.
+Voters may also request a replacement mail ballot at the Registrar of Voters office.
+August 14, 2023 Voter Registration Deadline - Deadline for your voter registration to be postmarked or submitted electronically to be eligible to vote in this election.
 After this date, voter registration must be completed in person.
-May 26, 2022 2nd Pre-election Statement Due - Candidates must file the second pre-election campaign disclosure statement.
-June 7, 2022 Election Day - The Registrar of Voters office and all polling places will be open for voting and mail ballot drop-off from 7 a.m. to 8 p.m.
+August 17, 2023 2nd Pre-election Statement Due - Candidates must file the second pre-election campaign disclosure statement.
+August 29, 2023 Election Day - The Registrar of Voters office will be open for voting and mail ballot drop-off from 7 a.m. to 8 p.m.
 The first results will be posted by 8:30 p.m.